pypa/packaging.python.org/source/specifications/simple-repository-api.rst

   compatible change such that existing clients would still be expected to be able to meaningfully use the API.

-It is left up to the discretion of any future PEPs as to what specifically constitutes a backwards incompatible vs compatible change beyond the broad suggestion that existing clients will be able to "meaningfully" continue to use the API, and can include adding, modifying, or removing existing features.
+It is left up to the discretion of any future specs as to what specifically constitutes a backwards incompatible vs compatible change beyond the broad suggestion that existing clients will be able to "meaningfully" continue to use the API, and can include adding, modifying, or removing existing features.

-It is expectation of this PEP that the major version will never be incremented, and any future major API evolutions would utilize a different mechanism for API evolution.
+It is expectation of this spec that the major version will never be incremented, and any future major API evolutions would utilize a different mechanism for API evolution.
 However the major version is included to disambiguate with future versions (e.g. a hypothetical simple api v2 that lived at /v2/, but which would be confusing if the repository-version was set to a version >= 2).

-This PEP sets the current API version to "1.0", and expects that future PEPs that further evolve the simple API will increment the minor version number.
+This spec sets the current API version to "1.0", and expects that future specs that further evolve the simple API will increment the minor version number.